 As noted in the introduction, our contribution to this literature is twofold.
 We combine household surveys with income tax data in order to correct upwards the top of survey-based income distributions, and we aggregate within-country distributional data in order to estimate the distribution of income at the level of the entire Middle East.
 This leads us to relatively novel (though not entirely unexpected) conclusions regarding extreme inequality in the Middle East.
 We stress that these results should be viewed as exploratory and suffer from many limitations.
 In particular, despite our best efforts, our ability to properly measure income inequality within individual countries is severely limited by the low quality of available data sources.
-The problem is particularly acute in the Gulf countries, for which there exist very few studies on income distribution (see e.g. El-Katiri, Fattouh and Segal (2011) on Kuwait), and where the low standard survey-based Gini coefficients seem to contradict important aspects of their political economy, namely the growing share of migrant population, a large majority of which is composed by low-paid workers living in difficult conditions (Human Right Watch, 2013).
-The flow of migrant workers in Gulf countries has grown substantially over the period.
-This sharp increase contributed to make nationals willing to defend their numerous privileges, beginning by restraining naturalization.
-But the most striking manifestation of the restrictions imposed to the migrant population is probably the highly exploitative
+The problem is particularly acute in the Gulf countries, for which very few studies on income distribution exist (see e.g. El-Katiri et al., 2011, on Kuwait), and where the low standard survey-based Gini coefficients seem to contradict important aspects of their political economy, namely the growing share of migrant population, a large majority of which is composed by low-paid workers living in difficult conditions (Human Right Watch, 2013).
+The flow of migrant workers in Gulf countries has grown substantially over the period, making nationals willing to defend their numerous privileges, e.g. through restraining naturalization.
+But the most striking manifestation of the restrictions imposed to the migrant population is probably the highly exploitative "sponsorship system" of labor, or "kafala system" (Human Right Watch, 2013, Kapiszewski, 2006), resulting in the creation of an extremely polarized social structure with two different groups in the legal, social and economic dimensions (Chatham House, 2015).
+As far as we know, little research has been conducted to study the two populations in order to measure income inequality in Gulf societies (see Naidu et al., 2016, on the UAE, using new administrative wage data for foreigners, and Weyl, 2018).
+In the context of this paper, we attempt to put together all existing